 It wasn’t a week that started out well in the first place, owing to my own stupidity.
 Even though for an old granny, I’m usually pretty good with technology I managed to lose a lot of photos and even ruin my external hard drive.
 And then continued to kick myself for it over and over again…

 Hubby tried to encourage me, saying they’re only things and of no lasting value.
 But I’d already been trying (unsuccessfully) to convince myself of that!
-I even told myself, “They might have never been taken, and there would have been nothing to lose in the first place!”
+I even told myself, “They could have never been taken in the first place, and there would have been nothing to lose at all!”

 Enter scene: head cold and nasty sinus infection.